harsh23tyagi/NodeMQTT/README.md

       payload: 1
       }

-- with json body to switch on:
+- with json body to switch off:

       {
       topic: 'mqtt/demo',